A complete guide to Berlin ‘s Wild East – namely the part of Germany’s capital that used to be behind the proverbial Iron Curtain, obviously.

 Since 1995, there is a sculpture by Ingeborg Hunzinger called Block der Frauen (Block of Women) honoring these more than brave women who stood up against the Nazi terror here at Rosenstraße.

-*Note In this article, I’m writing out some of the German names and places and you will notice that there are letters that might not exist in other languages:
+In this article, I’m writing out some of the German names and places, obviously.
+You will also notice that there are letters that might not exist in other languages.

 Then there are three more vowels, ä being the easiest one since it’s pronounced like an open e as in head.

 Ö and ü are tougher, ö being pronounced more or less like the e in her and ü as the u in huge.